Trade directory · Lowell metro · Massachusetts

 Inspection Schedule

-Rough inspection after ductwork installation before concealment, final inspection after equipment installation and startup.
-Gas line connections require separate inspection.
-Schedule inspections 24-48 hours in advance through Lowell Building Department.
+Rough inspection after ductwork installation before concealment; final inspection after complete installation and electrical connections.
+Schedule inspections 24-48 hours in advance with Lowell Building Department.
+Gas line connections require separate inspection by gas utility.

 §4